32 Flexible Ways to Make Money in College

 This course covers everything from building a funnel with Facebook ads to finding and landing your first few paying clients.
 According to the course page, students who complete the program charge an average of $1,000 to $2,000 per month for each client.
 When you enroll, you’ll also receive one free month of coaching from the course creators inside a private Facebook group.

-8. Offer your services to business owners
+8. Offer your services to business owners.

 There’s a lot that goes into running a business — creating graphics, managing a team, handling customer questions and complaints, and a thousand other tasks.
 If you’re studying a subject like marketing or graphic design, this could be the perfect opportunity to gain experience in your field while making some extra money.

 In the online world, someone who does various types of freelance work for a business is often called a virtual assistant, or VA.
-As a VA, you can manage social media pages, handle customer service, organize travel, create graphics, write copy for emails or blog posts.
+As a VA, you can manage social media pages, handle customer service, organize travel, create graphics, and write copy for emails or blog posts.
 Anything a business owner needs help with that you have adequate knowledge or skill in is a possibility.

 All you need to get started is a few willing clients.
 If you’re not quite ready to pitch your services or need some more guidance, start with a free workshop like this one: 5 Simple Steps to Become a Virtual Assistant.
-This free mini training includes a step-by-step process for pitching and landing your first few virtual assistant clients (without spamming your friends and family on social media).
+This free mini training includes a step-by-step process for pitching and landing your first few VA clients (without spamming your friends and family on social media).

-9. Start a blog and monetize it
+9. Start a blog and monetize it.

 You don’t have to be an English major, or even a good writer, to start and monetize a blog.
 All you need is an interesting topic to write about, preferably something that solves a problem for others, and a marketing strategy.